josh-works/josh-works.github.io/_posts/2022-07-13-2022-a-huge-string-of-failures.md

 I had plans, and it's felt like at this moment in time, _most of them are failing/have failed_.
 Here's a list, and if you see yourself as one of the affected persons, please know I am genuinely sorry!

-I've had some things that have felt very avoidable, and very unavoidable, go wrong.
-In all cases, it _feels_ like I'm completely to blame, and I feel big senses of guilt and having failed other people in really meaningful ways.
+Of all that has gone wrong, some feels very avoidable, some feels very unavoidable, and some is unknown.
+In many cases, especially when my "inner critic" is running the show, it _feels_ like I'm completely to blame, and I feel big senses of guilt and having failed other people in really meaningful ways.

 I know that not all of these are completely my fault, and our failures don't define us, and it's okay to make mistakes